Looking for alternatives to Udemy?

 #1 No Transaction Fees

-One of the most recent benefits to come about with Thinkific is that they do not charge any transaction fees when you sell a course.
+One of the most recent benefits of Thinkific is that they do not charge any transaction fees when you sell a course.

 Side Note: This does not include credit card transaction fees but rather the transaction fee Thinkific charged for every course that was sold.